 - Gal.
 5:1 (Christ freed us and meant us to be free.)

-(This activity is taken from Prayer Ideas for Ministry with Young Teens, a manual in the HELP series, by Joseph Grant [Winona, MN: Saint Mary's Press, 2000], pages 19-23.
+(This activity is taken from Prayer Ideas for Ministry with Young Teens, a manual in the HELP Series, by Joseph Grant [Winona, MN: Saint Mary's Press, 2000], pages 19-23.
 Copyright © 2000 by Saint Mary's Press.
 Permission is granted for this activity to be used for classroom or campus ministry purposes.
 This activity may not be republished in any form without written permission from Saint Mary's Press.
-To order this book, contact Saint Mary's Press at 800-533-8095, or visit our online catalog at www.smp.org/catalog.cfm.)
+To order this book, contact Saint Mary's Press at 800-533-8095, or order online.)

 Published February 3, 2004.